a4lamber/DP-203-Exam-Prep/udemy_section_4_azure_synapse_analytics.md

 A full copy of the table is cached on each compute node.

+- Each compute node has the full copy of the table
+- Consider the use of replicated tables when the table size is less than 2GB
+- General rule of thumb:
+  - good candidate for dimension table
+  - Not good if you are going to apply many `insert` or `delete` `update` operaiton fro the database. (因为你需要对所有table进行rebuild)

 ```mermaid
 flowchart TD
 	a(Control Node) --> b(compute node) & c(compute node) & d(compute node)